NYX (2003 series)

 NYX is a limited series of comic books by Marvel Comics, consisting of seven issues, published between 2003 and 2005.
 It is written by Joe Quesada with art by Joshua Middleton (issues #1-4) and Rob Teranishi (issues #5–7).
 NYX stands for District X, New York City.

 The series features homeless teenage mutants in New York City: time-freezing Kiden, shape-shifting Tatiana, body-shifting Bobby, his mysterious brother Lil Bro, the female clone of Wolverine (X-23), and Cameron, a woman with no powers.
-The third issue of the series featured the first comic book appearance of X-23, a character created on the X-Men: Evolution cartoon.
+The third issue of the series featured the first comic book appearance of X-23, who was created for the animated series X-Men: Evolution.
 Although the series was cancelled in 2005, a sequel 6-issue miniseries titled NYX: No Way Home was released in 2009.

 A second volume was published from July 2024 to April 2025 as part of the X-Men: From the Ashes event which relaunches the X-Men line.
 The series focuses on former X-Men students and Kamala Khan as they adapt to life in New York City in the post-Krakoan Age, where mutants are hated and feared even more due to the actions of Orchis.
 Laura Kinney (formerly X-23) and Kiden Nixon are the only returning characters.